the-turing-way/the-turing-way/Chapter_Version_Control.md

 Finally, **don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate**.
 Generated files just clutter up your repository and make contain features such as timestamps that can cause annoying merge conflicts (see below).
 On a similar note you should not commit configuration files, specifically configuration files that might change from environment to environment.
 You can instruct git to ignore certain files by creating a file called `.gitignore` and including their names in it.

-### Commit messages
+## Commit messages

+### The problem

-**The problem:** as you work on you project you will make more and more commits.
+As you work on you project you will make more and more commits.
 Without any other information it can be hard to remember which version of your project is in which.
 Storing past versions is useless if you can't understand them, and figuring out what they contain by inspecting the code is frustrating and takes valuable time.

+### The solution

-**The solution:** When you commit you have the chance to write a commit message describing what the commit is and what it does, and you should always, *always,* **_always_** do so.
+When you commit you have the chance to write a commit message describing what the commit is and what it does, and you should always, *always,* **_always_** do so.
 A commit message gets attached to the commit so if you look back at it (e.g via `git log`) it will show up.
 Creating insightful and descriptive commit messages is one of the best things you can do to get the most out of version control.
 It lets people (and your future self when you've long since forgotten what you were doing and why) quickly understand what changes a commit contains without having to carefully read code and waste time figuring it out.
 Good commit messages improve your code quality by drastically reducing its WTF/min ratio:

 ![wtf_per_min](figures/wtf_per_min.jpg)

+### How to do it

-**How to do it:** when you commit, instead of using `git commit` instead do
+When you commit, instead of using `git commit` instead do

 ```
 git commit -m "Your commit message"
 ```

-**Good practise for commit messages**
+### Good practise for commit messages

 The number one rule is: **make it meaningful**.
 A commit message like "Fixed a bug" leaves it entirely up to the person  looking at the commit (again, this person may very well be you a few months in the future when you've forgotten what you were doing) to waste time figuring out what the bug was, what changes you actually made, and how they fixed it.
 As such a good commit message should **explain what you did, why you did it, and what is impacted by the change**.
 As with comments you should **describe what the code is doing rather than the code itself** e.g. it is not obvious what "Changed N_sim to 10" actually does, but "Changed number of simulations run by the program to 10" is clear.